telerik/report-server-docs/implementer-guide/setup/upgrade.md

 When upgrading from _Telerik Report Server_ `9.2.23.1010 or older`, you need to reapply the IIS Settings after the upgrade.

-This means that if you need automatically preserving the IIS Settings, first you need to upgrade to `9.2.23.1115 or later` and reapply the settings.
+This means that if you need to automatically preserve the IIS Settings, first you need to upgrade to `9.2.23.1115 or later` and reapply the settings.

 __Example__: